3D rendering: Transport

 Transport describes how illumination in a scene gets from one place to another.
 Visibility is a major component of light transport.

 Projection

 The shaded three-dimensional objects must be flattened so that the display device - namely a monitor - can display it in only two dimensions, this process is called 3D projection.
 This is done using projection and, for most applications, perspective projection.
 The basic idea behind perspective projection is that objects that are further away are made smaller in relation to those that are closer to the eye.
-Programs produce perspective by multiplying a dilation constant raised to the power of the negative of the distance from the observer.
-A dilation constant of one means that there is no perspective.
-High dilation constants can cause a "fish-eye" effect in which image distortion begins to occur.
+Perspective projection works by taking the points in camera space and dividing the X and Y coordinates of each point by its Z (depth) coordinate.
 Orthographic projection is used mainly in CAD or CAM applications where scientific modeling requires precise measurements and preservation of the third dimension.